hbc/dc_2016_04/lessons/07_read_qc.md

     $ mkdir data docs results
     ```

-3. We will need to grab some data from an outside
+3. Copy data from an outside
 server using `wget` on the command line.

-	Make sure you are in the dc_workshop directory first

 	```bash
 	$ cd ~/dc_workshop